Skip to main content Skip to footer

 • Complex initial setup and configuration may require assistance from NetSuite partners or specialized consultants

-• Higher cost investment compared to standalone procurement tools, particularly for smaller businesses evaluating cost-to-benefit ratios
+• Higher cost investment compared to standalone procurement platforms, particularly for smaller businesses evaluating cost-to-benefit ratios

 14. Zoho Procurements